 \section{Acknowledgments}

-I would like to express sincere gratitude to my colleague, Dr.~Oscar Vega of the Department of Mathematics, California State University, Fresno, for his gift of the book \cite{Guirao-Montesinos-Zizler}, reading which inspired the above findings.
-My utmost appreciation goes to Professor Karl Grosse-Erdmann of the Universit\'e de Mons Institut de Math\'ematique for his kind interest in my endeavors in the realm of unbounded hypercyclicity and chaoticity, turning my attention to existing research on the subject, and communicating the relevant references \cite{B-Ch-S2001,deL-E-G-E2003}.
+I would like to express sincere gratitude to Dr.~Oscar Vega of the Department of Mathematics, California State University, Fresno, for his gift of book \cite{Guirao-Montesinos-Zizler} reading which inspired the above findings.
+My utmost appreciation goes to Professor Karl Grosse-Erdmann of the Universit\'e de Mons Institut de Math\'ematique for his interest in my endeavors in the realm of unbounded hypercyclicity and chaoticity, turning my attention to the existing research on the subject of unbounded linear hypercyclicity and chaos, and kindly communicating certain relevant references.